 The Eckla trolley (that plugs into the holes on the Scupper Pros etc) is not as durable as the simple Eckla Canoe trolley.
 We have also found that the former design can damage the seams around the drain holes if the trolley is not installed correctly.
-There are many designs about.
+There are many other designs about.

-The C-Tug trolley from New Zealand is very good but bulky.
-An all terrain design.
+The C-Tug trolley from New Zealand is very good but bulky. this is an excellent an all terrain design.